"Quality is at the heart of what we do"

 The best music programs don't just "teach songs".
 They start by asking what you want: play for enjoyment, support a child's confidence, prepare for ABRSM, join a band, or improve technique.
 Then lessons are customized to that end goal—so every week feels connected to a bigger plan.

-3) Progress tracking (how you know you’re moving toward the goal)
+3) Progress tracking (how you know you're moving)

-Progress feels motivating when it’s connected to the learner’s end goal.
-Look for simple milestones like: “By week 4 you can play X confidently”, “By month 3 you can read rhythms at this level”, “Your child can keep a steady pulse and play a full piece”.
+Progress feels motivating when it's connected to the learner's end goal.
+Look for simple milestones like: "By week 4 you can play X confidently", "By month 3 you can read rhythms at this level".
 It can be as simple as clear weekly goals + teacher feedback, but it must exist.

 4) Lesson format (in-home, online, studio)

 Choose the format that removes friction.
 For many families, in-home lessons make practice more consistent because you avoid traffic and scheduling stress.
-Online lessons can work well across Kenya—especially when the program provides clear practice instructions and feedback between lessons.
+Online lessons can work well across Kenya—especially when the program provides clear practice instructions.

 7) Exam pathways (only if you want them)

-Some learners want a clear measurement system like ABRSM.
+Some learners want ABRSM.
 Others just want to play for enjoyment.
-Both are valid—what matters is that the program can support your goal without forcing you into a path you don’t want.
+Both are valid—what matters is that the program can support your goal without forcing you into a path you don't want.

 8) Fees clarity (value beats "cheap")

-When comparing prices, ask what’s included: teacher travel (for in-home), learning materials, how cancellations work, and whether practice support is provided.
-A slightly higher fee can be better value if it removes stress and leads to consistent progress.
+Ask what's included: teacher travel (for in-home), learning materials, how cancellations work, and whether practice support is provided.

 In-home vs. online vs. studio lessons